-We expect to issue additional shares in the future, including under the GEM Agreement, that will result in dilution to all other shareholders.
-For example, under the GEM Agreement, we are entitled to draw down up to \$125 million of gross proceeds from GEM Investor in exchange for the issuance the Ordinary Shares a pershare amount equal to 90% of the average closing bid price of the Ordinary Shares recorded by Nasdaq during the 30 consecutive trading days commencing on the first trading day that is designated on the draw down notice.
-Assuming the Ordinary Shares remain trading at \$11.40, the closing price on Nasdaq on March 27, 2024, and we draw down fully under the GEM Agreement, the estimated shares issuable to the GEM Investor would be approximately 10,964,912 Ordinary Shares.
+For example, under the GEM Agreement, we are entitled to draw down up to \$125 million of gross proceeds from GEM Investor in exchange for the issuance the Ordinary Shares a per-share amount equal to 90% of the average closing bid price of the Ordinary Shares recorded by Nasdaq during the 30 consecutive trading days commencing on the first trading day that is designated on the draw down notice.
+In addition, at the Closing, the GEM Investor was granted the GEM Warrant to purchase up to 1,814,797 Ordinary Shares at an exercise price of \$10.71 per share (subject to adjustments described in the GEM Warrant) expiring on the 3rd anniversary of the closing of the Business Combination.
+Assuming the Ordinary Shares remain trading at \$10.50, the closing price on Nasdaq on April 30, 2024, and we draw down fully under the GEM Agreement, the estimated shares issuable to the GEM Investor would be approximately 11,904,762 Ordinary Shares However, it is possible that we may not be able to obtain access to the full amount potentially available to us under the GEM Agreement due to a variety of factors outside of our control.